sunericd/TISSUE/README.md

-### Option 2: Github
+### Current Option: Local installation

-Another way to install the package along with associated test and tutorial files is to clone the directory and then install the requirements for using the package.
+The current way to install the package along with associated test and tutorial files is to clone the directory and then install the requirements for using the package.
 To do this, first clone the repository using git (you can install git following the instructions [here](https://github.com/git-guides/install-git)):

 ```
 git clone https://github.com/sunericd/TISSUE.git